The Lessons of Participative Leadership

 Participative leadership can be defined as a leadership methodology that emphasizes participation and collaboration.

 This encompasses the whole product management team.
-The participative leadership approach envisages that the product leaders work with their partners to build trusting relationships.
+The participative leadership approach envisions that product leaders work with their partners to build trusting relationships.

 Why is participative leadership important in product management?

 You’ve heard the old saying, “It takes a village.”
 When it comes to researching, designing, developing, building, launching, marketing, selling, and supporting products, it takes a village with many individuals with many different strengths to bring the product vision to fruition.

 Participative product leaders embody efficacy because they know how to steer concurrency via engagement.
 They drive discussion and active engagement, which is required for organizations immersed in creativity, imagination, uniqueness, and innovation.

 Participative product leaders include their product management team in decision-making, and they construct consensus through inclusion.
 This leadership style is highly effective because it enhances the total employee experience, accountability, and proprietorship while strengthening inspiration, imagination, and education.
 Product leaders tend to find this leadership style imperative when making crucial product determinations that will significantly impact their customers and organization.
 The team’s accession is needed for producing innovativeness, imaginativeness, and creativeness.

 How to encourage participation and engagement in cross-disciplinary teams.

 Here are a few things I put into practice to help build participation and engagement within cross-disciplinary teams: